Claim: Second grader acts out her mother's birthing process in school as a show-and-tell offering.

 "Then the middle wife starts going push, push, and breathe, breathe.
 They start counting, but they never even got past 10.
 Then, all of a sudden, out comes my brother.
 He was covered in yucky stuff they said was from the play-center, so there must be a lot of stuff inside there."

 Then Erica stood up, took a big theatrical bow and returned to her seat.
 I'm sure I applauded the loudest.
 Ever since then, if it's show-and-tell day, I bring my camcorder - just in case another Erica comes along.

-The anecdote appears in the 2002 collection of delivery stories I'll Never Have Sex with You Again!, where it is titled "Show-and-Tell."
-It is presented in that book with no additional information given about "Betsy, a grammar-school teacher from Miami" who provides the account as something that happened to her "a few years back," which makes gathering enough information to determine whether the account is real or not difficult.
+This anecdote appeared in the 2002 collection of delivery stories I'll Never Have Sex with You Again!, where it was titled "Show-and-Tell."
+It was presented in that book with no additional information given about "Betsy, a grammar-school teacher from Miami" who provided the account as something that happened to her "a few years back," which makes gathering enough information to determine whether the account is real or not difficult.

 On the one hand, children do routinely say and do the darndest things; one only has to ask the nearest parent in order to gain an outpouring of "cute kid" tales, all 100% true.
 On the other, would a second grader, a child of six or seven years, speak of a fetus being fed "through an umbrella cord" (umbilical cord), the "middle wife" (midwife) having been summoned, or the baby coming out "covered in yucky stuff they said was from the play-center" (placenta)?
 Also, would a child of that age, even one who'd witnessed the entire birth process, not only preface the performance with a discussion about how the baby came to be conceived but also act out the birth procedure in perfect chronological order?
 We're skeptical.